 If there is no danger of refreezing, treat deep frostbite by rapid thawing in a warm water bath.
 The patient should be hospitalized and have a health care provider elevate the frostbitten area.
 Medication can help control pain.
 Health care providers will take steps to prevent or treat any infection.
 Deep frostbite is often accompanied by hypothermia, a medical emergency that requires hospital care.

 Your health care provider may prescribe drugs, such as narcotic analgesics to treat pain, nonsteroidal anti-inflammatory drugs (NSAIDs) to treat pain and inflammation, antibiotics to prevent or treat infection, or a tetanus shot to prevent tetanus.
+Aspirin and ibuprofen may be helpful, but evidence is limited.

 If frostbite has caused tissue death in any area, such as a hand or foot, amputation may be necessary.
 Usually this decision is not made for several months, when the extent of the damage is more evident.
 (At first, frostbite may look worse than it is because the skin may be more seriously affected than the underlying tissues.)
 If, however, the person has serious infection, wet gangrene, or pain that won't respond to treatment, surgery may be required sooner.
 Studies show that removing dead tissue using new techniques improves the result of surgical treatment, reducing blood loss and enhancing the healing process.